-One exciting development for consumers that would likely be harmed by the merger is the delivery of programs over the Internet.
+One exciting emerging development for consumers that would likely be harmed by the merger is the delivery of programs over the Internet.
 The Internet could bring revolutionary benefits to consumers by enabling them to access the programs they want, when they want, for an affordable price, and without having to pay for a bundle of other programs they don't want.
-Frustration with ever-increasing cable rates, undesirable bundles, and poor service has led a small but growing number of consumers to "shave the cord" by buying smaller cable packages, or to "cut the cord" altogether.
+Frustration with ever-increasing cable rates, undesirable bundles, and poor service has led a small but growing number of consumers to "shave the cord" by buying smaller, more basic cable packages, or to "cut the cord" altogether, and obtain more of their programming from online video distributors (OVDs).